nathanb01/pyne/docs/theorymanual/spatial_solvers.rst

 The set of equations for each angular direction and spatial mesh cell consists of two types of equations:

-* Volumetric moments of the SN equations with respect to Legendre polynomials (balance equations).
+* Volumetric moments of the :math: `S_{N}` equations with respect to Legendre polynomials (balance equations).
   These equations have volume as well as face unknowns with the total number being larger than the number of equations.
 * Closure relations derived via the transverse moment formalism.
-The transverse moment formalism is applied for the x, y and z direction separately and yields a ODE in the corresponding variable, respectively ([Schunert]_, p.33).
+The transverse moment formalism is applied for the x, y and z direction separately and yields an ODE in the corresponding variable, respectively ([Schunert]_, p.33).

 TMB methods are particularly good at resulting in accurate solutions on coarse